 - Support of specific public policies or legislation

-- Programming that falls outside of the humanities
+- Projects that fall outside of the humanities

 - Purchase of land or facilities, construction or renovation